ai-mindset/clj-installer/README.md

 # clj-installer
 Automated JDK and Clojure installer script for Debian/Ubuntu and RHEL/Fedora Linux systems

 ## Features
 - Detects and installs Temurin JDK 21 if no Java is present
 - Installs Clojure in user's home directory (no sudo required)
-- Configures PATH in .zshrc
+- Configures PATH in your shell's run commands file e.g. .zshrc
 - Supports custom installation directory

 ## Requirements